DanKos22/digital-rain-cpp/index.md

   ![image](https://github.com/user-attachments/assets/33eb4ad1-59c2-4dbb-911e-b8ed6137303c)

 - To move the characters down, the vertical positions of the characters are updated to make them fall down on the screen.
 All the characters fall down simultaneously.
-When the characters reach the bottom, the screen is cleared and they are reset to the top:
+When the characters reach the bottom, the screen is cleared and they are reset to the top.
+This logic creates the looping digital rain effect where characters continually fall from top to bottom:

   ![image](https://github.com/user-attachments/assets/629614a9-ecb5-4b70-ab26-2d59826e5bda)